-The stormwater utility is primarily funded through the stormwater user fees paid by each property owner annually.
-However, the program has also been successful in securing over $500,000 of funds in the form of grants to the Town, which helps keep costs to property owners as low as possible.
+The stormwater program is primarily funded through the stormwater user fees paid by each property owner annually.
+However, the program has also been successful in securing over $1,000,000 of funds in the form of grants to the Town, which helps keep costs to property owners as low as possible.
+Since 2018, the stormwater program has made capital investments worth $818,553.
 More information about the utility budget and grants received can be found below.

-- Capital construction funding of $335,000 in FY19 -2 full-time maintenance workers in the Town Garage who inspect, maintain, and repair 279 outfalls, 314 catch basins, and 2,282 underground pipes
+- Capital construction funding of $430,032 in FY24 -2 full-time maintenance workers in the Town Garage who inspect, maintain, and repair 279 outfalls, 314 catch basins, and 2,282 underground pipes

 - 1 technical position overseeing planning, design, and construction of Town assets

 - Compliance with Town stormwater permits, which cost $20,000 annually - Stream monitoring for nutrients, chloride, and bacteria (learn more information)

 - Water quality testing at 13 public recreation sites each summer - Street sweeping activities, including annual catch basin cleaning